Noteworthy-Extension/Noteworthy-Extension/README.md

     The Chrome Webstore is the easiest way to install Noteworthy but sometimes updates get delayed.
 First, go to the app's page on the
     <a href='https://chrome.google.com/webstore/detail/noteworthy/ipgeapjcihgdkhoilllkfgkhailadfha'>Chrome Webstore</a>

-    <>Click install, go to a page and click on the extension.
+    Click install, go to a page and click on the extension.
 A dropdown should open which will allow you to markdown the page.
-Once you're done you can leave the page and all of your notes will stay when you return</l
+Once you're done you can leave the page and all of your notes will stay when you return
   </ul>

   <li>2.
 From the source</li>